NVIDIA/TensorRT-Model-Optimizer/examples/windows/README.md

 ## Overview

 The **TensorRT Model Optimizer - Windows** (**ModelOpt-Windows**) is engineered to deliver advanced model compression techniques, including quantization, to Windows RTX PC systems.
 Specifically tailored to meet the needs of Windows users, ModelOpt-Windows is optimized for rapid and efficient quantization, featuring local GPU calibration, reduced system and video memory consumption, and swift processing times.
-The primary objective of the ModelOpt-Windows is to generate optimized, standards-compliant ONNX-format models for DirectML backends.
+The primary objective of the ModelOpt-Windows is to generate optimized, standards-compliant ONNX-format models.
 This makes it an ideal solution for seamless integration with ONNX Runtime (ORT) and DirectML (DML) frameworks, ensuring broad compatibility with any inference framework supporting the ONNX standard.
 Furthermore, ModelOpt-Windows integrates smoothly within the Windows ecosystem, with full support for tools and SDKs such as Olive and ONNX Runtime, enabling deployment of quantized models across various independent hardware vendors (IHVs) through the DML path and TensorRT path.

 Model Optimizer is available for free for all developers on [NVIDIA PyPI](https://pypi.org/project/nvidia-modelopt/).
 This repository is for sharing examples and GPU-optimized recipes as well as collecting feedback from the community.